Mabel Keyes Babcock

 Mabel Keyes Babcock (May 20, 1862 – December 3, 1931) was one of America's early women landscape architects.
-She taught at Wellesley College and the Lowthorpe School of Landscape Architecture before going on to become Dean of Women Students at the Massachusetts Institute of Technology.
+She taught at Wellesley College and the Lowthorpe School of Landscape Architecture, before going on to become Dean of Women Students at the Massachusetts Institute of Technology.

 Early life and education

-Born in Somerville, Massachusetts, on May 20, 1862, Mabel Keyes Babcock was the daughter of botanist Henry H. Babcock and Mary Porter (Keyes) Babcock.
+Born in Somerville, Massachusetts, United States, on May 20, 1862, Mabel Keyes Babcock was the daughter of botanist Henry H. Babcock and Mary Porter (Keyes) Babcock.
 She was a descendant of William Bradford, the governor of Plymouth Colony.
 Both of her parents were involved in education: Henry was for a time the principal of Somerville High School in Massachusetts, while Mary, after Henry died, became the headmistress of Kenilworth Hall, a girls' school in the Chicago area.

-Babcock got her undergraduate degree from Northwestern University in 1889.
-Twenty years later she resumed her education at the Massachusetts Institute of Technology, from which she received a B.S. degree in 1908 followed by an M.S. in architecture in 1909.
+Babcock earned her undergraduate degree from Northwestern University in 1889.
+Twenty years later, she resumed her education at the Massachusetts Institute of Technology (MIT), from which she received a B.S. degree in 1908 followed by an M.S. in architecture in 1909.
 MIT was said to be the only institution offering this qualification to women at that time.
 At MIT, she had studied with Guy Lowell.